browserengineering/book/book/styles.md

 ```

 I've written this helper to work on both HTML and layout tree, for
 later.
-We can use `tree_to_list` with Python's list comprehension to
+We can use `tree_to_list` with a Python list
-grab the URL of each linked style sheet:
+comprehension[^crazy] to grab the URL of each linked style sheet:

+[^crazy]: It's kind of crazy, honestly, that Python lets you write
+    things like this---crazy, but very convenient!

 ``` {.python indent=4}
 def load(self, url):